NghiaNim/Lyzn/README.md

 ### What Are Event Contracts?

+Event contracts are classified as **swaps** under the Commodity Exchange Act (CEA):

+> "A swap is an agreement, contract, or transaction that provides for payment dependent on the occurrence, nonoccurrence, or the extent of the occurrence of an event or contingency associated with a potential financial, economic, or commercial consequence."
+>
+> — Commodity Exchange Act, 7 U.S.C. § 1a(47)

-Event contracts are derivative instruments whose payout depends on a specific outcome—like a commodity reaching a certain price.
-They're legally classified as **swaps** under the Commodity Exchange Act, [but without the price and complexity of other institutional swaps](https://www.youtube.com/watch?v=UqYGWXMJ78I).
+The CFTC views event contracts as **binary options**—contracts where the payout depends entirely on a yes/no proposition.
+Since binary options fit the legal definition of swaps, they fall under CFTC jurisdiction, [though without the price and complexity of certain famous swaps](https://www.youtube.com/watch?v=UqYGWXMJ78I)

-**Swaps** are bilateral agreements between two parties that exchange payments based on an underlying reference (prices, rates, etc.).
-They're customizable, over-the-counter contracts regulated by the CFTC.

 ### Why This Is Legal (Not Gambling)

 Under the Commodity Exchange Act, derivatives exist outside gambling law because they serve an **economic purpose**: helping businesses manage legitimate risks.
-Airlines hedge jet fuel, coffee shops hedge coffee prices—Lyzn brings this same risk management to all SMEs.
+Airlines hedge jet fuel, coffee shops hedge coffee prices—LYZN brings this same risk management to all SMEs.

 ### Regulatory Path

 - **Now (Hackathon):** Demo with no real money
-- **Phase 2:** Partner with CFTC-licensed exchange (like Kalshi)
-- **Phase 3:** Apply for Designated Contract Market (DCM) registration
+- **Phase 2:** Apply for Designated Contract Market (DCM) registration
+- **Phase 3:** Full compliance infrastructure: AML/KYC, market surveillance, customer fund segregation

-The 2024 Kalshi court victory established favorable precedent for event contracts as legitimate financial instruments.
+The 2024 Kalshi v.
+CFTC court victory established that event contracts are permissible financial instruments.
+The court ruled that the CFTC overstepped its authority in blocking event contracts, creating momentum for innovation in this space.

 ---